 A UUID that changes on every invocation of Rally.
 It is intended to group all samples of a benchmarking run.

 @timestamp

 The timestamp in milliseconds since epoch determined when the sample was taken.
+For request-related metrics, such as latency or service_time this is the timestamp when Rally has issued the request.

 relative-time